RahulKB31/Python-Challenge-Codes/README.md

 p20 - Python Program for how to check if a given number is Fibonacci number <br />
 p21 - Python program for n-th multiple of a number in Fibonacci series <br />
 p22 - Python Program to print ASCII Value of a Character <br />
-p23 - Python program for Sum of squares of first n natural numbers
+p23 - Python program for Sum of squares of first n natural numbers <br />
+p24 - Python program to find sum of array <br />